jonaslindemann/vsmn20/docs/assignment3_eng.md

 !!! note "Important"

-    When ** ... ** appears in the program examples, this indicates that there is no code that you yourselves must add.
+    When **...** appears in the program examples, this indicates that there is no code that you yourselves must add.
 Variables and data structures are only examples.
 Depending on the type of problem you may need other data structures than those described in the code examples.

 ## General

 In this worksheet contains the following elements:

-  1. The classes implemented in sheet 2 are adapted to cope with a geometric model that describes the calculation model parametrically.
+  1. The classes implemented in sheet 2 are adapted to implementa geometric model that describes the calculation model parametrically.
   2. load and save functions must be adapted to handle the geometric model.
-  2. grid generation must be implemented using **GMSH** and the results visualized.
+  2. grid generation is implemented using **GMSH** and the results visualized.
-  3. Visualization of the model to be made with **calfem.vis** functions.
+  3. Visualization of the model to be made with **calfem.vis_mpl** functions.

 ## Geometric model